kart699/webroot/README.md

 ##### Retrieve contextual domain stats
 This endpoint returns the extended contextual information for the domain.
 The response contains the counts of related entities grouped on different threat levels (0-4).
 For example: the count of virtually hosted domains, sub domains, etc.

-- input : An IP address for which you want to retrieve information.
+- input : A domain for which you want to retrieve information.
 ```
 _fetch $Domain from threatsample limit 1
 >>_lookup webroot get_contextual_domainstats $Domain